 This course provides an examination of individual, interpersonal, group and organization processes faced by employees.
 Current theory, research and practice regarding variables that influence human behavior are discussed.
-Emphasis is placed on learning relevant to goal setting, managing change, team processes, reward structures, human productivity and career management in organization settings.
-Prerequisites: E, M, R
+Emphasis is placed on learning

 221 INTRODUCTION TO GLOBAL BUSINESS 3 (3-0)